toobrainless/as/README.md

-# ASR
+# AS

-This is a repository for ASR homework with implementation of Conformer model and some experiments with it.
+This is a repository for AS homework with implementation of RawNet2 model and some experiments with it.
 Also that repository can be used as a template for other projects.

 ## Getting Started